Igglybuff/awesome-piracy/readme.md

 - [Gaps](https://github.com/JasonHHouse/Gaps) Find the missing movies in your Plex Server
 - [PlexRecs](https://github.com/nwithan8/PlexRecs) A Discord bot that provides movie and TV show recommendations from your Plex library
 - ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi, and an NVIDIA Shield
+- [Varken](https://github.com/Boerderij/Varken) Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana for a frontend

 ### Plex Shares
 - [/r/plexshares](https://www.reddit.com/r/plexshares/) A nice place to find Plex Media Server shares.